 Step 9: Try not to download software from sites you know nothing about and stay away from low-reputation websites in general.

-If you follow these reccomendations, your network and Apple devices will become significantly more safe against any threats or information invasive software and be virus free and protected in the future too.
+If you follow these recommendations, your network and all devices will become significantly more secure against any threats or information invasive software and be virus free and protected in the future too.

 Once installed, FPVideo can collect data about your web browsing habits, such as the websites you visit and the search terms you use.
 This data is then used to target you with ads or to sell your information to third parties.

 FPVideo can also download other malicious software onto your computer, such as viruses and spyware, which can be used to steal your personal information and show risky ads, that may redirect to virus sites or scams.

 The truth is that PUPs (adware, browser hijackers) are not viruses, but may be just as dangerous since they may show you and redirect you to malware websites and scam pages.